kshitij98/Chess-Plus/README.md

 Requirements
 ------------

-Node.js and npm instlled on the machine.
+node.js and npm must be installed on the machine.
 MongoDB server setup on the machine.
 For deployment details see **deployment** section.

 How To Run
 ----------